oscarbranson/latools/docs/source/users/installing.rst

 There are two ways to install ``latools``.
 We recommend the first method, which will allow you to easily keep your installation of ``latools`` up to date with new developments.

+Both methods require entering commands in a terminal window.
+On Mac, open the **Terminal** application in '/Applications/Utilities'.
+On Windows, this is a little more complex - `see instructions here <https://projects.raspberrypi.org/en/projects/using-pip-on-windows>`_.

 ----------------
 1. Using ``pip``
 ----------------